Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

-remains below $\eta_2$.
-The half-saturation values $s_{p,b}$ and $s_s$ are also in this subset due to their narrow distribution. $\tau_b$ has consistently been the least influential throughout all of the analyses and is expected to be in this subset.
-It is surprising that $B$ and $\tau_s$ remain below $\eta_2$ for all $t$, since $B$ determines the the contribution of the aortic versus carotid baroreceptors.
-The necessity of this parameter has been supported in previous studies \cite{Kosinski2018,Randall2019_JAP}, but the aim of the model reduction in the next section explores whether it is structurally necessary to include both baroreceptor regions.
-The sympathetic time-scale $\tau_s$ has been found in our previous work to be nonlinearly related to the delay $D_s$ \cite{Randall2019_MathBiosci}.
-In this study, we have held $D_s$ constant at 3 s and have only varied $\tau_s$ within parameter bounds that maintain stable model behavior (Table \ref{parameters}).
-Though our previous work shows the importance of $\tau_s$, it may not be as influential to the heart rate residual in this range at $D_s = 3$.
+where superscript $LM$ denotes limited-memory, remains below $\eta_2$. $\tau_b$ has consistently been the least influential throughout all analyses.
+Surprisingly, $B$ and $\tau_s$ also remain below $\eta_2$ for all $t$.

-In summary, the scalar SIs provide a clear parameter influence ranking that is similar to the ranking produced by the LSA.
-The time-varying techniques elucidate when a particular parameter becomes important.
-Our results show that the GSIs have a clear benefit over the PTSIs, as they incorporate the time correlation structure of the signal.
-However, GSIs miss the effects of transient disturbances to steady-state behavior.
-Hence, we conclude that the LMSIs proposed in this study illustrate parameter influence traces that correspond to the modeled physiological phenomena.
-Table \ref{noninfluentialparams} summarizes the subsets of least parameters from the scalar SIs (equation \eqref{NIsca}), GSIs (equation \eqref{NIG}), and LMSIs (equation \eqref{NILM}).
+In summary, the scalar SIs and LSA provide clear parameter influence rankings.
+However, the time-varying techniques elucidate {\em when} a parameter becomes influential.
+Our results show that the GSIs have a clear benefit over the PTSIs, incorporating the signal history, but miss the effects of transient disturbances.
+We conclude that the LMSIs illustrate parameter influence traces that correspond to the modeled physiological phenomena.
+Table \ref{noninfluentialparams} summarizes the subsets of noninfluential parameters from the scalar SIs (equation \eqref{NIsca}), GSIs (equation \eqref{NIG}), and LMSIs (equation \eqref{NILM}).
 The PTSIs were not included as their results were inconclusive.
-The LMSIs determined the smallest subset of noninfluential parameters for the entire time interval with 5, which are considered for removal in the model reduction in Section \ref{Modelreduction}.
+The LMSIs determined the smallest subset with 5 noninfluential parameters considered for removal.